 While the criteria for each organization differs, the following are general criteria developed by the IUCN and other organizations to determine if a species can be labeled a threatened species.
 One of the most important markers of a threatened species is the population size, and its overall direction.
 A small, decreasing population is much more likely to be threatened than a small, increasing population.
 Scientists typically measure a population using mark-recapture studies.
 In these studies, a portion of the population is captured and marked somehow.
 They are then released.
-After time has passed, another portion is captured.
-Based on the percentage of the recapture which have marks, the scientists can estimate the total population.
-Thus, they can see if a population is very small by capturing the same individuals repeatedly.
+After some time has passed, another portion is captured.
+Based on the percentage of the recaptured animals which have marks, scientists can estimate the total population.
+Thus, they can see if the population is very small by capturing the same individuals repeatedly.

-Further, the population must be observed over several generations, ideally, to have enough data to truly see decline in a population.
+Further, the population must be observed over several generations, ideally, to have enough data to truly see a decline in a population.
 Sometimes, there are not enough animals left for 3 generations, and these species would be a critically endangered threatened species.
-In larger populations it is helpful to observe multiple generations to be sure that the population is not simply adjusting to a predator and prey dynamic, or other natural cycle which.
+In larger populations, it is helpful to observe multiple generations to be sure that the population is not simply adjusting to a predator and prey dynamic, or other natural cycles.
 Some natural cycles can severely affect population numbers, but the general trend in the population can still be increasing.
 Data which effectively shows that this is not true, and that the population is declining generation-over-generation will be more effective in showing that species truly is threatened.

 Number of Mature Individuals

-Along those lines, scientist must also measure and separate the number of sexually active adults in the population.
+Along those lines, scientists must also measure and separate the number of sexually active adults in the population.
 A sea-turtle, for instance, can lay hundreds of eggs each season.
 It would be inaccurate, however, to consider all of those offspring as contributing to the next generation.
 The fact for sea-turtles, and many other animals, is that many offspring will not make it to sexual maturity.
-In calculating a threatened species, it is more important to focus on the individuals which have already reached maturity and are actively reproducing.
+In calculating a threatened species, it is more important to focus on the individuals who have already reached maturity and are actively reproducing.

 Due to the limitations of a small genetic pool, the number of reproducing individuals must be relatively high for any population to have a good chance at long term survival.
 Anything less than 10,000 mature, reproducing adults is usually considered a threatened species, when the other criteria are also met.
 This is usually based on genetic models.
-Small populations are typically subject to conditions like genetic drift and population bottlenects, which can easily drive them to extinction in only a few generations.
+Small populations are typically subject to conditions like genetic drift and population bottlenecks, which can easily drive them to extinction in only a few generations.
 When a threatened species has less than 250 known mature individuals, it is typically considered critically endangered.
 Further, if a declining trend is seen in the reproducing adults, this can also be grounds for labeling a threatened species.